openremote/openremote/test/load1/README.md

     * Publishing two attribute values (temperature and rainfall) every R seconds
     * Repeat the publish X times

+#### Device X.509 certificates (for auto provisioning)
+The `auto-provisioning` test requires device client X.509 certificates to be available at './devices.csv'; the file contains 10,000 pre-generated device certificates but if more devices are required then use the `device_generator.sh COUNT` script to generate a new file the COUNT value is the number of devices to generate certificates for (default: 100).

 ## Console users test (`console-users.jmx`)
 Simulates console users as follows: